reshape/loader/README.md

 ## Compatibility

 This loader is only compatible with webpack 2.
-If you want to use it for webpack 1, you can install version `0.4.2` and checkout the `webpack1` branch for the readme and docs!
+If you want to use it for webpack 1, you can install version `0.4.2` and checkout the `webpack1` branch for the readme and docs.

 ## Usage